-Task Lead(s) Timeline and deliverables Progress to date Work collaboratively with counties to problem solve to address any administrative hurdles to developing multi- year grants FY 2024 - Develop and implement multi-year capacity building investments In FY24, the counties were at different stages with this work.
+Task Lead(s) Timeline and deliverables Progress to date Work collaboratively with counties to problem solve to address any administrative hurdles to developing multiyear grants , , building investments In FY24, the counties were at different stages with this work.
 Clackamas County provided multi-year contracts/investments to providers, and in FY25, Washington County plans to make high-performing organizations (based on the county's annual performance evaluation) eligible to receive multi-year contracts in the form of three-year contract allocations.
 Multnomah County explored opportunities for multi-year capacity building funds.
 Metro and the counties will continue to explore opportunities and challenges with the expansion of this work.